VivaHades/-nuances_of_git/README.md

-# nuances_of_git
-Nuances of git repo for Git learning.
+# Nuances of git
-This is an educational repository for Git.

-This repo is built step by step to learn Git and GitFlow.
+'Nuances of git' repository created to learn Git and GitFlow.

 ## Commands list